neumino/neumino.github.io/movies.md

-### Father of the Year
+### Teen Titans Go!
+To the Movies
-*Released on 2018-07-20, vote average 5.7*
+*Released on 2018-07-27, vote average 9*

-Two college grads return to their hometown, where a hypothetical question -- whose dad would win in a fight? -- leads to mass mayhem.
+When the Teen Titans go to the big screen, they go big!
+Teen Titans GO! to the Movies finds our egocentric, wildly satirical superheroes in their first feature film extravaganza—a fresh, gleefully clever, kid-appropriately crass and tongue-in-cheek play on the superhero genre, complete with musical numbers.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/eYFezrCkbAQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/1sqYpN1oxmg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>